Aimia: The Road To Redemption - Part 2

 Aimia has been conducting a successful campaign to engage its members.
 As the commentary on the picture below shows, Aimia is pretty committed to creating flight rewards for its members.

-We doubt management would be sending such a strong message if they did not have some advanced negotiations in place.
-So what's the delay?
+We doubt management would be sending such a strong message if it did not have some advanced negotiations in place.
+So, what's the delay?

-AS per our previous commentary we had said,
+As per our previous commentary, we had said,

 However, the very early cancellation of the Air Canada contract is both a blessing and a curse here.
 It will take a lot of time to get other airlines to make a big commitment for flights post 2020.
 The fleet logistics, demand and supply, fuel prices are all in a flux that far out.